 can buy card stock or index paper at most office supply stores (Office

-Max, Office Depot, Staples) or any place that sells wholesale paper
+Max, Office Depot, Staples) or Amazon or any place that sells paper

-like 75 sheets for $2.
-I also tend to have paper on hand at our Consignor
+products.
+I also tend to have paper on hand at our Consignor Meetups,

 Dollar Stores sell safety pins in packs of 200.
 Please